elixir-europe/MARS/paper.md

 ### Review the parameter values and link between libraries and data files relations.
 Edge cases.

 Pseudocode:
-Assay → processSequence → look for “outputs = ‘id’ of the data file” For each “outputs = ‘id’ of the data file”, read input ‘id’
+Assay → processSequence → look for “outputs = 'id' of the data file” For each “outputs = 'id' of the data file”, read input 'id'

 For each input id → Material  =  characteristicsCategory=id= Library Name

 If Material =  characteristicsCategory=id= Library Name
-Go back to input id → Link outputs = ‘id’ of the data file & Library Name=input id stop
+Go back to input id → Link outputs = 'id' of the data file & Library Name=input id stop

-If Material ≠   characteristicsCategory=id= Library Name is Not found Go back to input id → look for “outputs = input ‘id’ ”
+If Material ≠   characteristicsCategory=id= Library Name is Not found Go back to input id → look for “outputs = input 'id' ”

 Repeat loop